 SHIFT is an online life coaching model that takes you through a number of steps so that you can explore how to shift things around in your life in order to achieve a better balance.
 Once you have entered your strengths into the first tag cloud you will be reminded of one of them at random each time you log back into the site, so even completing the first screen here will be worthwhile.

-Nourish is a reflective food diary, enabling you to explore your unique mind-body-food connections.
+Nourish is a mindful eating food diary, enabling you to explore your unique mind-body-food connections.
 Benefits can be gained from using this in a relaxed way, perhaps for 5 days out of 7, so that it does not get in the way of your enjoyment of food.
-However it is entirely up to you to find a way of using Nourish that enhances your well-being in the best way possible, so play around with it and see what works for you.
-You can create a read-only link from this section to share with anyone who is helping you to improve your health.

 The design is based on the well researched concept of gratitude diaries, which have been shown to help lift depression4, increase self-esteem5 and even improve people’s levels of satisfaction with their body shape and size, which can help develop a more positive relationship with food amongst those with a history of eating disorders6.
 The experience of noticing and being watchful for the positive aspects of life helps us stay “in the moment” instead of being distracted by thoughts of the past or future7, thus supporting a mindful approach to life and a greater feeling of connection to the world around us8.
 To “count our blessings9” sounds like an old-fashioned approach, but a huge body of scientific evidence now shows that this mindset starts a positive cycle of emotion that increases the frequency, intensity, breadth and depth of gratitude and well-being experienced over time.10